An exploration of dust grain growth within WCd systems using an advected scalar dust model: Summary Conclusion

 Furthermore, we note that the dust production rate from our \texttt{baseline} simulation is somewhat lower than the predicted dust production rate of WR98a.
 A predicted value of approximately \SI{6e-7}{\solarmass\per\year} was calculated for WR98a \citep{lauRevisitingImpactDust2020}.
 This discrepancy is due to a variety of factors:

 \begin{itemize} \item Slightly different mass loss rates and wind terminal velocities of the system and the simulation.
-The estimated value of $v^\infty\rms{WR}$ in WR98a is 90\% of the simulation value, and as such would correspond to a significant increase in production rate based on our results. \item Incompleteness of the grain growth model and a lack of other growth mechanisms, such as initial growth due to impinging carbon ions. \item An incorrect value for the grain sticking factor, which was extremely conservative and could underestimate dust growth by a significant amount. \end{itemize}
+The estimated value of $v^\infty\rms{WR}$ in WR98a is 90\% of the simulation value, and as such would correspond to a significant increase in production rate based on our results. \item Incompleteness of the grain growth model and a lack of other growth mechanisms, such as initial growth due to impinging carbon ions. \item An incorrect value for the grain sticking factor, which was extremely conservative and could underestimate dust growth by a significant amount.
+The grain sticking factor is fairly sensitive, and would require additional research to determine an adequate value for quantitative work. \end{itemize}

 These factors should not affect the qualitative analysis of this work, however.
 A more in-depth analysis of WCd systems using an improved version of this model will allow us to make quantitative comparisons of the dust formation rate in future work.